GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

 }
 ```

 Dataloaders fetching lists of results (eg: a list of posts, a list of users, etc) will need to execute a query and filter the results.
-This logic has been implemented in trait `Dataloader_ListTrait`, which requires to implement functions `getQuery` to generate the query from the `$query_args` provided through [Data Properties](#data-properties), and `executeQueryIds` to, given the generated `$query`, return the list of object IDs:
+This logic has been implemented in trait `Dataloader_ListTrait`, which requires to implement functions `getQuery` to generate the query from the `$query_args` provided through [Data Properties](#data-properties), and `executeQueryIDs` to, given the generated `$query`, return the list of object IDs:

 ```php
 function getQuery($query_args)